Abraham Lincoln to Joshua F. Speed, 20 February 18491Washington, Feb: 20. 1849.Dear Speed:

 <Page 3>P. S. I have not read the Frankfort papers this winter; and consequently do not know whether you have made a speech— If you have, and it has been printed send me a copy—A. L.

-2In his letter of February 13, Speed noted his wish to write Lincoln in “strict confidence” concerning his actions to perhaps secure Lincoln a job in the incoming Taylor administration--a topic that was the subject of the letter which Lincoln wrote Speed, which has not been found.
+2In his letter of February 13, Joshua F. Speed noted his wish to write Lincoln in “strict confidence” concerning his actions to perhaps secure Lincoln a job in the incoming Taylor administration--a topic that was the subject of the letter which Lincoln wrote Speed, which has not been found.
 Speed was worried about Edward D. Baker’s response because he had elicited John J. Crittenden’s views on Lincoln, Baker, and other Illinois men, and apparently Crittenden did not think highly of Baker.
 Speed did not want to crush Baker’s hopes for a position.

 3In the spring and summer of 1849, Lincoln would become embroiled in a hotly contested race to become commissioner of the U.S. General Land Office.
 See the General Land Office Affair.